klane/databall/docs/_pages/model-performance.md

 # Logistic Regression

 Logistic regression correctly predicts about 70% of games.
 The confusion matrix shows that the model really shines in predicting home wins, where it correctly predicted 81.5% of games in which the home team won.
 However, it struggles to predict home losses, where it barely manages to get half of the games right.
 A [classification report](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html#sklearn.metrics.classification_report) is printed below the confusion matrix that displays metrics such as precision and recall.
+All the classifiers use 50% probability as the threshold for switching between classes since this is a binary classification problem.

 ```python